xiix0/scam/README.md

-Q:	What is printed on the bottom of beer bottles in Minnesota?
+Q:	Who cuts the grass on Walton's Mountain?
-A:	Open other end.
+A:	Lawn Boy.